 What Happens to My Baby's Blood Spots After the Newborn Screening Test?

-Leftover blood spots are also used for research approved by the California Department of Public Health.
-Research is limited to projects that aim to identify, treat and/or prevent the diseases of women and children.
-Some of the research done with the spots include studies on autism and childhood cancers.
+- The stored blood spots could help researchers fight disease.
+The NBS Program operates within CDPH.
+CDPH can approve using leftover blood spots for research.
+Research is limited to projects that identify, treat, and prevent diseases of women and children.
+Some of the research includes studies on autism and childhood cancers.

 For more information, contact the California Biobank Program Coordinator at